 Students should approach a potential supervisor with an outline before committing to a dissertation topic.
 Four hours of supervision are given for the dissertation.
-This includes planning and feedback on
+This includes planning and feedback on drafts.

-Page 6 of 23 TAL MPhil by Advanced Study Guidelines drafts.
 Feedback is normally given on sections as they are written rather than on the whole work at a late stage when it may be too late to implement more substantial revisions.
 Supervisors will normally read only one draft of each section, and students are then responsible for implementing any changes.

 Students with extensions should note that supervisions will not be held during the extension period, except under truly exceptional circumstances.
-Students should plan ahead as much as possible, and arrange for supervisions to occur prior to the week preceding the original submission date.
+Students should plan ahead as much as possible and arrange for supervisions to occur at least one week before the original submission date.